SHOWING 1 - 1 OF 1 RESULTS

 Once inside the gate, stay on the main road. the Commissary and BX will be on your right.
 Opposite the gas station is a street that will take you to customer parking near Building 272.
 This will be a left turn.

-Space and Missile Systems Center members will in-process with the CSS in Bldg 271, 1st Floor, Room A1-211.
+Space Systems Command members will in-process with the CSS in Bldg 271, 1st Floor, Room A1-211.
 Call your sponsor to inform them you have arrived.

 To reach the base from I-405, take the El Segundo Blvd. exit and go west on El Segundo Blvd.
 Continue west and turn right on Douglas Street.
 The Base entrance will be on your right.
 You will need a military or DoD ID to enter the base.
 Visitors (those with no military or DoD ID) must stop at the Visitors Center just inside the gate and show proof of registration, proof of insurance and a current drivers license to get a day pass.
 Park in Customer Parking.
 See Location Overview for information on parking passes.